In Search of Sanford A. Moeller in Connecticut

 These changes were welcomed by the D&B corps - and some F&D corps that wished to perform drumming arrangements at a faster or modern tempo.

 LANCRAFT DRUMMERS ...
-GEORGE GALLAGHER* (left) - DAN ENGLISH** (center) - SHOW THE 'ANCIENT' STYLE
+GEORGE GALLAGHER* (upper left) AND DAN ENGLISH** (upper right) - SHOW THE 'ANCIENT' STYLE

-*** Bill Reimer - instrumental in bringing the 'high Connecticut style' to the Mid-West
+Bill Reimer was instrumental in bringing the 'high Connecticut style' to the Mid-West

-Analyzing the above photographs will show that the Landcraft drummers (Gallagher and English above) exhibit a relaxed posture as per the civil war influence.
+Analyzing the above photographs will show that the Lancraft drummers (Gallagher and English above) exhibit a relaxed posture as per the civil war influence.
 This can be seen especially in the shoulders.

 It's unfortunate that George Gallagher (photo above - left) died quite young at the age of 21 years.
 And it is extremely sad (as well) that Dan English followed later with an early death at the age of 28 years in 1930.